theosanderson/taxonium/docs/app.md

 # Using the Taxonium desktop app

 Loading very large trees in Taxonium works better in the desktop application.
-Whereas the Taxonium web app is limited, when loading custom JSONL files, by the browser's memory limitations, the Taxonium desktop app runs a backend which can use much more memory.
+Whereas the Taxonium web app is limited when loading custom JSONL files by the browser's memory limitations, the Taxonium desktop app runs a backend which can use much more memory to load larger trees and run more smoothly.

 ### Installing